Danielku15/SlickGrid-wiki/API-Reference.md

 grid.getColumnIndex('first_name')
 ```

 When you initialize SlickGrid, you can pass it an array of column options, one for each column.
+These options allow you to customize the grid's look and behavior on a column-by-column basis.
 For example:

 ```javascript
 var columns = [